 10:00am-11:00am: Jan 15 **January’s group has been moved to Tuesday / Feb 11 / March 11 / April 8 / May 13 / June 10 / July 8 /

 August 12 / September 9 / October 14 / November 11 / December 9

 Grief Support Workshops

-12 WEEK GRIEF WORKSHOP - This workshop will provide education on the impact of grief, the emotions of grief and healthy coping skills to bring awareness that you don't "get over" your grief.
-Combining materials and training from Dr. Alan Wolfelt, PhD.
-You will find hope, meaning and purpose in your life, connecting with peers that will help you to know that "you are not alone".
+8/6 WEEK GRIEF WORKSHOP - This workshop will provide hands on activities and education on the impact of grief, the emotions of grief and how to develop healthy coping skills to learn how to live purposefully with grief.
+You will find hope by connecting with peers to know that you are not alone on this journey.